Florida Reef: Human use

+In a more general sense, the reef acts as a layer of protection for human settlements against tropical storms, hurricanes, and erosion.

 Shipwrecks and lighthouses

 The Florida Current (which merges with the Antilles Current near the northern end of the barrier reef to form the Gulf Stream) passes close to the Florida Reef through the Straits of Florida.
 Ships began wrecking along the Florida Reef almost as soon as Europeans reached the New World.
 From early in the 16th century Spanish ships returning from the New World to Spain sailed from Havana to catch the Gulf Stream, which meant they passed close to the Florida Reef, with some wrecking on the reefs.
 In 1622, six ships of the Spanish treasure fleet, including the Nuestra Señora de Atocha, wrecked during a hurricane in the lower Keys.
 In 1733, 19 ships of the Spanish treasure fleet wrecked during a hurricane in the middle and upper keys.
 In the 19th century the Straits became the major route for shipping between the eastern coast of the United States and ports in the Gulf of Mexico and the western Caribbean Sea.
 The combination of heavy shipping and a powerful current flowing close to dangerous reefs made the Florida Reef the site of many wrecks.
-By the middle of the 19th century ships were wrecking on the Florida Reef at the rate of almost once a week (the collector of customs in Key West reported a rate of 48 wrecks a year in 1848).
+By the middle of the 19th century, ships were wrecking on the Florida Reef at the rate of almost once a week (the collector of customs in Key West reported a rate of 48 wrecks a year in 1848).
 Between 1848 and 1859 at least 618 ships were wrecked on the Florida Reef.
-The Assistant United States Coast Surveyor reported that in the period from 1845 through 1849 almost one million (United States) dollars worth of vessels and cargos were lost on the reef.
+The Assistant United States Coast Surveyor reported that in the period from 1845 through 1849 almost one million (United States) dollars' worth of vessels and cargos were lost on the reef.
 The chief motivation for the Florida Railroad, the first railroad to connect the Atlantic and Gulf coasts of Florida, was to allow goods to be transferred between ships in the Atlantic and in the Gulf of Mexico, thus avoiding the dangerous passage along the Florida Reef.
 Salvaging wrecks on the reefs was the principal occupation in the Florida Keys through much of the 19th century, helping make Key West the biggest and richest city in Florida for a while.

 Some of the reefs in the Florida Reef are named after ships that wrecked on them.
 Fowey Rocks is named after HMS Fowey, which, however, actually wrecked on Ajax Reef.
 Looe Key is named after HMS Looe.
 Alligator Reef is named after the USS Alligator.
 Carysfort Reef is named after HMS Carysfort, which ran aground on the reef, but did not sink.